(888) 340-0089

 Which Nonprofit Filings Have Deadlines?

 Most nonprofits are required to complete certain filings on a regular schedule.
-These filings help confirm that a nonprofit is still active, transparent, and operating in line with its charitable purpose.
+These filings help confirm that a nonprofit remains active, transparent, and in compliance with its charitable purpose.
 The IRS outlines these annual filing requirements as part of its guidance for charities and nonprofits.

 Common filings with deadlines include: